There are about 29,000 North Carolina licensed attorneys*.

 Feel free to contact us by clicking here or calling us toll free at 1-866-900-7078.
 We'll have an attorney evaluate your case for FREE.

 2 Since it was first published in 1983, Best Lawyers® has become universally regarded as the definitive guide to legal excellence.
-Best Lawyers is based on an exhaustive peer-review survey.
-For the 23rd edition of The Best Lawyers in America (2017) nearly 55,000 leading attorneys cast more than 7.3 million votes on the legal abilities of other lawyers in their practice areas.
+Best Lawyers lists are compiled based on an exhaustive peer-review evaluation.
+Almost 87,000 industry leading lawyers are eligible to vote (from around the world), and Best Lawyers has received almost 10 million evaluations on the legal abilities of other lawyers based on their specific practice areas around the world.
+For the 2019 Edition of The Best Lawyers in America©, 7.8 million votes were analyzed, which resulted in almost 60,000 leading lawyers being included in the new edition.
 Lawyers are not required or allowed to pay a fee to be listed; therefore inclusion in Best Lawyers is considered a singular honor.
-Corporate Counsel Magazine has called Best Lawyers "the most respected referral list of attorneys in practice."
-For more information regarding the standards for inclusion, visit www.bestlawyers.com.
+Corporate Counsel magazine has called Best Lawyers "the most respected referral list of attorneys in practice."
+For more information regarding the standards for inclusion, visit www.bestlawyers.com

 3 To be eligible for inclusion in Rising Stars, a candidate must be either 40 years old or younger or in practice for 10 years or less.
 Rising Stars undergo a rigorous, multiphase process which combines peer nominations with third-party research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made annually on a state by state basis.
 While up to 5% of the lawyers in any state are named "Super Lawyers," by Super Lawyers magazine, no more than 2.5% are named to the Rising Stars list.
 For more information regarding the standards for inclusion, visit www.superlawyers.com.